 - 1. Completion of the 5th-semester course (or equivalent) of a language appropriate to your area of specialization

 - 2. Intro to World Politics

 - 3. 1 Comparative Politics course

 - 4. Intro to Economic Analysis or Intro Macroeconomics

 - 5. International Economics or Development Economics

 - 6. At least 4 courses in your regional area of specialization, including the following:

-- 7. 1 non -language Humanities course
+- a) 1 non -language Humanities course

-- 8. 1 History course
+- b) 1 History course

-- 9. 1 non -History Social Science course
+- c) 1 non -History Social Science course

-- 10. 1 elective in any area
+- d) 1 elective in any area